 Stories Untold contains examples of:

-- Abandoned Hospital: A portion of "The Last Session" takes place in one.
+- Abandoned Hospital: A portion of "The Last Session" takes place in one - it's the hospital where James has been lying comatose for two weeks.

 - Adventures in Comaland: "The Last Session" reveals that at least one of the previous 3 episodes were set while James was in a coma.